(Revised November 25, 2023)

 ARTICLE I. NAME

 Section 1.
 Name.
 The name of the organization is Granbury Writers’ Bloc, hereinafter abbreviated as GWB.
-This organization is an unincorporated organization under the laws of the State of Texas.
+This organization is an incorporated organization under 501 (c) (3) IRS regulations and the laws of the State of Texas.
+IRS EIN: 30-0607106.

 ARTICLE II.
 PURPOSE

 Section 1.
 Purpose.
-The purpose of GWB is to support writers in their writing activities, including critique and improvement of their writing skills, publishing, networking, marketing, and education.
+The purpose of GWB is to support writers, including local students, in their writing activities, including critique and improvement of their writing skills, publishing, networking, marketing, and education.

 Section 2.
 Political Restrictions.
 No activities of the organization shall attempt to influence legislation, and the organization shall not participate in, or intervene in (including publishing or distribution of statements) any political campaign on behalf of or in opposition to any political party or candidate for public office.